justeat/Topshelf.Nancy/README.md

 Topshelf.Nancy
 ==========
-_A Topshelf extension providing a Nancy endpoint for your Topshelf windows service_
+_A Topshelf extension providing a Nancy endpoint for your Windows service_

 ---